 NOTE.
 To add measurements at a new location on a geo-referenced map with an active GPS receiver, you must physically move to the new location.
 If you want to add a measurement at a point other than the current GPS location, disable GPS before placing the measurement.

 NOTE.
-To move measurement icons on a map, select the Move Result button (drag it to the new location.
+To move measurement icons on a map, select the Move Result button.
+Click on the measurement and drag it to the new location.